Did you know chive blossoms are edible? My chives are going insane with growth and the blossoms are full of life, and honey bees.

 Chive Blossom Oil

-Once I had the blossoms and stems in the jar, I then filled it to the brim with olive oil.
-I placed the lid and ring on the mason jar and placed the jar in a cool dark place.
+Once dried, you can add the blossoms and stems to a jar, and fill it to the brim with olive oil.
+Place the lid and ring on the mason jar and place the jar in a cool dark place.

 The jar will stay in place for about two weeks.